WELCOME!

 Are there any materials I should bring with me?

-Artists should bring all materials required for their residency projects.
+First up: No unwashed (raw) wool, ever.
+Icelandic or else.
+Other than that, artists should bring all materials required for their residency projects.
 While we do have looms and studio space for dyeing and felting projects, we do not provide wool, yarn, dyes, etc. We've also cut down on buying essentials like scissors, measuring tape, weaving shuttles, needles etc. as they keep getting misplaced or disappear altogether, so please remember to bring your own if you can!

 We do have communal shelving in the studio where the community and previous residents have donated some items such as, but not limited to: fabric, paint, wood, wire, yarn, thread, sewing needles, etc. These communal supplies vary from month to month, though.